bet-zua/SQL_Library_Manager/README.md

 # SQL_Library_Manager

-Web app provides a more intuitve way to manage a book collection than by entering data manually.
+Web app provides an intuitve way to manage a book collection.

 ## Features